How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

 Method 1: Cold Turkey (Fastest but Riskiest)

-Stopping cold turkey means eliminating one pumping session immediately and respacing your remaining sessions evenly throughout the day.
-This method works best for moms who rarely experience engorgement and want immediate schedule relief, though it carries the highest risk of complications.
+Stopping cold turkey means eliminating one breastfeeding pumping session immediately and respacing your remaining sessions evenly throughout the day.
+This method works best for moms who rarely experience engorgement and want immediate schedule relief, though it carries the highest risk of health complications.

 • Timeline: Immediate – make the change in one day